 Description: Establish and maintain an inventory of service providers.
 The inventory is to list all known service providers, include classification(s), and designate an enterprise contact for each service provider.
 Review and update the inventory annually or when significant enterprise changes that could impact this Safeguard occur.

 Notes: The security function associated with this Safeguard is Identify.
-The objective of this control is to keep an organized inventory of services providers and to identify a point of contact with each service provider.
+The objective of this control is to keep an organized inventory of service providers and to identify a point of contact with each service provider.

 15.2) Establish and Maintain a Service Provider Management Policy